What is Dividend Coverage Ratio?

 What is a Good Dividend Coverage Ratio?
 (DCR)

 Since the dividend coverage ratio calculates the number of times that a company’s net earnings can meet its dividend amount, a higher ratio is “better.”

 - DCR <1.0x → Net income is insufficient to pay the dividend

 - DCR >1.0x → Net income is adequate to pay the dividend

-- DCR >2.0x → Net income can pay the dividend more than twice
+- DCR >2.0x → Net income is more than sufficient to issue the dividend (2.0x)

-Generally, a DCR above 2.0x is perceived as the minimum “floor” before shareholders should be concerned regarding the sustainability of a company’s future dividends.
+Generally, a dividend coverage ratio (DCR) above 2.0x is perceived as the minimum “floor” before shareholders should be concerned regarding the sustainability of a company’s future dividends.